xtfocus/aimesoft_interview/vault/Transformer-architecture.md

 Key characteristics:
 - No recurrency
-- *Self-Attention*: The [[1708746993-MQOD|attention mechanism]] in the encoder of the transformers architecture is self-attention, where each token can be query, key, and value.
+- *Self-Attention*: The [[Attention-mechanism|attention mechanism]] in the encoder of the transformers architecture is self-attention, where each token can be query, key, and value.
 - Hidden state of a timestep is dependent on all others
 - *Multi-Head Self-Attention*: An attention head consists of parameters Q, K, and V respectively represent query, key, and value.
 The motivation to multiple heads is enhanced representation: Longer sequences usually contain verb, adj, multiple relationships, so many things to pay attention to.
     ![attention-example.png](assets/imgs/attention-example.png)
-- The input and output of the encoder is of the same dimension, meaning encoder blocks can be stacked for enhanced representation.
+- The input and output of the encoder block is of the same dimension, meaning encoder blocks can be stacked for enhanced representation.
-- BERT is encoder-only.
-GPT is deecoder-only
+- BERT is an encoder-only model.
+GPT is decoder-only.

 ### Decoder